The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

-Given $(\Sigma,\mathbf{z}),\pp$ as above, define the surface with extra structure $\tilde\Sigma,$ and the map $K_{n_0}:\Sigma\to\tilde\Sigma$ as follows. $\tilde\Sigma$ is obtained from $\Sigma$ by contracting any unmarked component to a point, and attaching any such point its \emph{genus defect} and \emph{marking defect}.
-The genus defect is the genus of the preimage of the point in $\Sigma,$ the marking defect is the set of marked points in this preimage, which is labeled by a subset of $[n,n+n_0].$\
+Given $(\Sigma,\mathbf{z}),\pp$ as above, define the decorated surface $\widetilde\Sigma,$ and the map $K_{n_0}:\Sigma\to\widetilde\Sigma$ as follows. $\widetilde\Sigma$ is obtained from $\Sigma$ by contracting any unmarked component to a point, and decorating any such point by its \emph{genus defect} and \emph{marking defect}.
+The genus defect is the genus of the preimage of the point in $\Sigma,$ and if that preimage is a single point it is defined to be $0.$ The marking defect is the set of marked points in this preimage, which is labeled by a subset of $[n+n_0]\setminus[n].$ We should stress that $\gamma$ needs not to vanish on a preimage of a node in the normalization, but it can have at most a simple pole there.
+Thus, from the discussion about horizontal trajectories, each node or unmarked component and in particular any point $z_i$ for $i>n$ must be mapped to a point which touches at least one horizontal trajectory.
+Note also that an unmarked component always touches a node (unless $n=0$ and then the whole surface is unmarked).

-The JS differential $\gamma$ induces a metric graph on $\tilde\Sigma$ whose vertices are zeroes of order $d\geq-1$ of $\gamma,$ including the images of unmarked components, and whose edges are the horizontal trajectories, with their intrinsic length.
-These embedded graphs can be fully described. \begin{definition} A $(g,(n,n_0))-$\emph{stable closed ribbon graph} is a graph $G=(V,H,s_0,s_1,g,f),$ where \begin{enumerate} \item $V$ is the set of vertices, $H$ is the set of half edges. \item $s_0$ is a permutation of the half edges issuing each vertex. \item $s_1$ is a fixed point free involution of $H.$ \item A map $g:V\to\Z_{\geq 0},$ called the \emph{genus defect}. \item A map $f:[n,n+n_0]\to V,$ called \emph{marking defect}. \end{enumerate} The \emph{faces} of the graph are $s_2-$ equivalence class of half edges, where $s_2=s_0^{-1}s_1.$ We write $F=H/s_2.$ The edges are $E=H/s_1.$ The \emph{genus} of $G$ can be defined as follows.
-Glue disks along the faces to obtain a surface $\tilde\Sigma.$ The genus of $G$ is the genus of $\tilde\Sigma$ plus the sum of genus defects in vertices.
-We require \begin{enumerate} \item For a vertex $v$ of degree $1$ or of degree $2,$ but such that the assigned permutation is a transposition,
+The JS differential $\gamma$ induces a metric graph on $\widetilde\Sigma$ whose vertices are zeroes of order $d\geq-1$\footnote{We consider a simple pole as a zero of order $-1,$ and a point which is neither a zero nor a pole to be a zero of order $0.$} of $\gamma,$ including the images of unmarked components, and whose edges are the horizontal trajectories, with their intrinsic length.
+These embedded graphs can be fully described. \begin{definition} A $(g,(n,n_0))-$\emph{stable closed ribbon graph} is a graph $G=(V,H,s_0,s_1,g,f),$ where \begin{enumerate} \item $V$ is the set of vertices, $H$ is the set of half edges. \item $s_0$ is a permutation of the half edges emanating from each vertex. \item $s_1$ is a fixed point free involution of $H.$ \item A map $g:V\to\Z_{\geq 0},$ called the \emph{genus defect}. \item A map $f:[n+n_0]\setminus[n]\to V.$ \end{enumerate} The \emph{faces} of the graph are $s_2-$equivalence class of half edges, where $s_2=s_0^{-1}s_1.$ We write $F=H/s_2.$ The edges are $E=H/s_1.$ The \emph{genus} of $G$ can be defined as follows.
+Glue disks along the faces to obtain a surface $\widetilde\Sigma.$ The genus of $G$ is the (arithmetic) genus of $\widetilde\Sigma$ plus the sum of genus defects in vertices.
+The \emph{marking defect} of a vertex $v$ is defined as $f^{-1}(v).$ We require \begin{enumerate} \item For a vertex $v$ of degree $1$ or of degree $2,$ but such that the assigned permutation is a transposition,

 \item The genus of the graph is $g.$ \item The number of faces is $n.$ \end{enumerate} A \emph{stable metric ribbon graph} is a stable ribbon graph together with a metric

 We usually write $\ell_e$ instead of $\ell(e).$